A Cross Border Insurance Market

 Danish insurance companies operate in an open and integrated European insurance market.
 The internal market creates good conditions for competition within the EU, which in turn encourages an effective and innovative insurance market to the benefit of consumers.

 The internal market gives insurance companies the opportunity to establish agencies in different countries and sell insurance products across borders.
-Whilst this is generally to the benefit of consumers, it is at the same time important to ensure a uniform enforcement of EU regulation.
+Whilst this is generally to the benefit of consumers, it is at the same time important to ensure a uniform enforcement of EU-regulation.

 Supervisory authorities in Denmark and the EU